tinted-theming/tinty/README.md

 #### `init`

 `tinty init` checks to see if you have previously set a theme.
-If you have it applies that theme again, otherwise it uses `default_scheme` value set in your `config.toml` file.
+If you have it applies that theme again, otherwise it uses `default-scheme` value set in your `config.toml` file.

 This command is useful when added to your shell `.*rc` file to make sure